-Sites: CDL-Montreal, CDL-Oxford, CDL-Seattle, CDL-Toronto, CDL-Vancouver, CDL-Wisconsin
+Sites: CDL-Oxford, CDL-Seattle, CDL-Toronto, CDL-Vancouver, CDL-Wisconsin

 Streams: Advanced Therapies, Biomedical Engineering, Computational Health, Health & Wellness, Neuro

 Dr. Milad Alucozai is a scientist, startup founder, and active investor with over two decades of experience in deep tech, primarily focusing on life sciences and technology commercialization.
 He is currently the head of Bio and Deep Tech at BoxOne Ventures, where he spearheads the firm’s investments in early-stage companies with breakthrough scientific ideas fuelled by cutting-edge computational advances and engineering principles.